gonzalo123/RESTfull/README.md

-Simple RESTful server with Silex
+Simple RESTfull server with Silex

 We define the resources within a yml file: